magnolia-lang/magnolia-lang/README.md

 Another option to explore Magnolia source files is to explore them using the `repl` option instead:

+⚠️  The repl feature, while functional, is outdated, and likely on the way to being deprecated. ⚠️

 ```bash
 magnolia repl
 mgn> help